 Home to northern Europe’s largest man-made lake, England's largest working forest and the darkest skies in England, Kielder Water & Forest Park is England's number one tourism attraction (Visit England 2013).

 Kielder Water & Forest Park is perfect for individuals or families that love nature, water sports, exploring, walking, cycling and much more.
 It features mile upon mile of purpose-built trails including forest walks for all the family and dedicated mountain bike tracks.

 The Lakeside Way is a 26 mile multi-user trail, suitable for walkers, cyclists, horse riders and wheelchair users, that encircles the shoreline of Kielder Water.
 A haven for wildlife, Kielder Water & Forest Park is also home to around 50% of England’s native red squirrel population.
 In 2009 it was the first time on record that a pair of ospreys had recolonised naturally in Northumberland after over 200 years of absence in Northumberland it is a delight to see ospreys thriving at Kielder and we now have six breeding pairs producing chicks.
 Since 2009, when re-colonisation in Northumberland began, Kielder Forest has made an impressive contribution to the northern Osprey population.
-You can also spot otters, roe deer badgers and bats.
+You can also spot otters, roe deer, badgers and bats.
 Waterskiing and sailing enthusiasts take to the water all year round and the lake offers a huge challenge to keen trout anglers between March and October.

-You can discover all you need to know about Kielder Water & Forest Park including its history at Tower Knowe Visitor Centre or visit Kielder Castle, the former hunting lodge for the Duke of Northumberland, which now hosts a visitor centre, art gallery and exhibitions.
-Leaplish Waterside Park boasts luxury self catering forest lodges, an indoor heated swimming pool and sauna, restaurant and bar and the Kielder Water Birds of Prey Centre.
+You can discover all you need to know about Kielder Water & Forest Park including its history and wildlife at Tower Knowe Visitor Centre or visit Kielder Castle, the former hunting lodge for the Duke of Northumberland, which now hosts a visitor centre and cafe.
+Kielder Waterside boasts luxury self catering forest lodges, an indoor heated swimming pool and sauna, restaurant and bar and the Kielder Water Birds of Prey Centre.